MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-barcodescanner.md

 ---
 title: Barcode Scanner
-description: This article lists the barcode scanner features that are available for UWP apps and links to the how-to articles that show how to use them. ms.date: 08/29/2018 ms.topic: article
+description: This article lists the barcode scanner features that are available for UWP apps and links to the topics that show how to use them. ms.date: 05/04/2023 ms.topic: article

-keywords: windows 10, uwp, point of service, pos ms.localizationpriority: medium ms.custom: RS5
+ms.localizationpriority: medium
+ms.custom: RS5
 ---

 # Barcode scanner

 This section provides guidance for creating Universal Windows Platform (UWP) apps that use a barcode scanner.